 - Shanghai Knights: While Jackie Chan is beating up villains with an umbrella, the musical arrangement quotes "Singin' in the Rain".

-- Austin Powers does the routine in the Goldmember opening titles.
+- Austin does the routine in the opening titles of Austin Powers in Goldmember.

 - In the original Fame, one student does a soft-shoe in a puddle while singing the song.